-SOC-202 | Marriage and Family | 3 credits
+SOC 202 | Marriage and Family | 3 credits

-Students will study the family as a universal institution from a social scientific point of view including cross-cultural perspectives.
+Students will study the family as a universal institution from a social scientific point of view including cross cultural perspectives.
 Topics include the structure and functions of families, historical perspectives, dating, marriage adjustment, gender roles, parenting, childrearing and the middle and later years of marriage.

-SOC-225 | Foundations of Human Relations | 3 credits
+SOC 226 | Social Problems | 3 credits